tigressine/plum/docs/README.rst

 Plum's modes and flags.

 Plum is derived from PLVM, an acronym for PL/0 Virtual Machine.
-The name is a bit of a misnomer, as Plum is no longer only a virtual machine... but the name is cool, so it stays!
+The name is a bit of a misnomer, as Plum is no longer only a virtual machine... it's cool, so it stays!

 setup
 -----